humzamshaikh/template-gallery-view/README.md

 - **Template Gallery Grid**: Displays email templates in a responsive grid layout
 - **Template Cards**: Each card shows a thumbnail, template name, description, and preview button
 - **Live Preview**: Click "Preview" to see the actual React component rendered below the gallery
+- **Text Editing**: Edit template content directly in the preview with a sidebar editor
 - **Smooth Scrolling**: Automatically scrolls to the preview when selected
 - **Use Template**: "Use this template" button logs the component name to console
 - **Responsive Design**: Built with Tailwind CSS for mobile-friendly layout